Perou: Early life

 He went to primary school at Newick Church of England school and completed secondary school at Chailey and Haywards Heath Sixth form.
 When Perou finished his Religious Studies and Design A levels he considered a career as a long-distance lorry driver or as a missionary.
-But Perou states that he ‘saw the dark’ and after a short stint as a butler he completed a BTEC OND in Design Photography at North East Surrey College of Technology.
+But Perou states that he "saw the dark" and after a short stint as a butler he completed a BTEC OND in Design Photography at North East Surrey College of Technology.

-Between 1991-1994 Perou studied for a BA Hons degree in Photography, Film and Video Arts at the University of Westminster.
+Between 1991 and 1994 Perou studied for a BA Hons degree in Photography, Film and Video Arts at the University of Westminster.